wpendl99/.github/profile/webFrameworks/pwa/pwa.md

 📖 **Suggested reading**: [Chrome workbox](https://developer.chrome.com/docs/workbox/)

 Workbox is an NPM package created by Google for using services workers.
-The template PWA created `create-react-app` and as the class Simon demonstration project use workbox to simplify some of the registration, routing, and caching service worker complexities.
+The template PWA created `create-react-app`, and the Simon demonstration project, both use workbox to simplify some of the registration, routing, and caching service worker complexities.